cranberryofdoom/ai-code-tooling/README.md

 # ai-code-tooling
 A little doohicky that uses GPT3 to try and write your code tooling for you.
 Provide a prompt and tests, GPT3 does the rest!
+Currently only supports writing custom lint rules.
+Will eventually expand to generating codemods and maybe even translating class components to functional components.

 ## How to Use
 1. Run `yarn install`.